WordPress: The Difference Between Pages and Posts

-If you are primarily using WordPress as a blog, you’ll end up using posts for the majority of your site content.
-WordPress posts are meant to be timely and newsworthy, and as a result, they are typically displayed in reverse chronological order on your blog page.
+If you primarily use WordPress as a blog, you’ll end up using posts for the majority of your site content.
+WordPress posts are meant to be timely, newsworthy and dynamic.
+As a result, they are typically displayed in reverse chronological order on your blog page.
 By default, WordPress archives older posts based on the month and year they were published.
-As new posts are added to your site, the harder it gets to find the older posts.
+As new posts are added to your site, it gets harder to find the older posts.
 Think of your favorite news website–while you can read news articles that were posted last month, you’ll have to click a bit more to find them.
 The most timely and relevant information is displayed first, so it’s easier to find.
-You also have the option of categorizing and further organizing WordPress posts with categories and tags.
+You also have the option of organizing WordPress posts with categories and tags.

 Similarly, most webmasters don’t allow comments or easily facilitate social sharing on WordPress pages, either.
 While we want our readers to visit our Contact Us page, we don’t want anyone making comments there.

 Unlike posts, pages are hierarchical by nature.
-For example, you can have a sub-pages (also referred to as child pages sometimes) under a main, parent page.
-A great example of this is the main WordPress page of this site.
-Hover over “Technologies” from the main navigation menu, and then “WordPress,” and you’ll see we have a variety of pages under our main WordPress page, such as information about our WordPress consultants, development services and WordPress support.
+For eXample, you can have a sub-pages (also referred to as child pages sometimes) under a main, parent page.
+A great eXample of this is the main WordPress page of this site.
+Hover over “Technologies” from the main navigation menu, and then “WordPress,” and you’ll see we have a variety of pages under our main WordPress page, such as information about our WordPress consultants, WordPress repair and troubleshooting services and WordPress development.

 By default, WordPress allows webmasters to select and apply different page templates to pages, to use a special format or use a separate stylesheet for a unique look and feel.
 This allows WordPress developers to quickly and easily customize the look and feel of each page whenever necessary.
 In most themes, post and pages look the same.
 But when you are using your page to create a landing page, or a gallery page, then this custom page template feature makes life much easier.

-Like most things with WordPress, the differences between posts and pages listed below can have exceptions.
+Like most things with WordPress, the differences between posts and pages (as listed below) can have eXceptions.
 One of the greatest benefits of WordPress is how flexible it is and how far it can be customized.
-Webmasters can use plugins or code snippets to extend the functionality of both content types.
-But these are major differences of WordPress posts and pages by default:
+Webmasters can use plugins or code snippets to eXtend the functionality of both content types.
+These are the major differences between posts and pages: